dynamsoft-docs/capture-vision-docs/parameters/reference/shared-parameter/section-image-parameter-array.md

 }
 ```

+## Parameter Summary

-> Note: Parameter `SectionImageParameterArray` is available for  `BarcodeReaderTaskSetting`, `LabelRecognizerTaskSetting` and `DocumentNormalizerTaskSetting`.
-They have different parameter range and default value.
+Note: Parameter `SectionImageParameterArray` is available for  `BarcodeReaderTaskSetting`, `LabelRecognizerTaskSetting` and `DocumentNormalizerTaskSetting`.
+It has different parameter range and default value under different parent object.

-## As a BarcodeReaderTaskSetting Parameter
+### As a BarcodeReaderTaskSetting Parameter

 <table style = "text-align:left">
     <thead>